 The testing process must be transparent and must be explained in advance to participants.
-Providers are encouraged to keep in mind that the quality of test data at intake increases the validity of testing and the effectiveness of service delivery to support participant goals and program performance.
+Providers should consider that the quality of test data at intake increases the validity of testing and the effectiveness of service delivery to support participant goals and program performance is only one factor that affects the validity of testing.
+Other factors that affect the validity of testing include the reliability of the test, the appropriateness of the test for the participant, and the consistency of the test administration.